 8. Have a glass of wine

 The relaxing effects of wine are well noted, and a glass isn’t going to leave you too trolleyed to be responsible.
-If you’ve been under your little one’s kosh all day, there is absolutely no reason you shouldn’t open that bottle of wine a little earlier to help you get through the last couple of hours before bedtime.
+If you’ve been under your little one’s kosh all day – especially if they are in the thick of toddler tantrums – there is absolutely no reason you shouldn’t open that bottle of wine a little earlier to help you get through the last couple of hours before bedtime.
 If it helps you get through doing the final bath and bedtime after a day of them being absolutely vile, then go do it.

 You know when someone is being so hugely annoying you can’t stand to be around them – well the same goes for your toddler too.
 You don’t have to be the martyr and put up with constant suffering.
-Give yourself a minute or so break and put them in time out, or on the naughty step.
-It will give them a chance to realize how much they are stressing you out, that you mean business and give them the opportunity to fix their short circuit.
+Give yourself a minute or so break and put them in time out.
+It will give them a chance to realize how much they are stressing you out and calm down during a toddler tantrum, that you mean business and give them the opportunity to fix their short circuit.
 Not everyone agrees with this tactic, so take it or leave it as you like.

 10. Pass them over